Eldhose-147/Covid-19_Spread_Model/README.md

 # Covid-19_Spread_Model
-Modeled the spread of COVID-19 disease in India based on the Kermack-McKendrick model.
+MModeled the spread of COVID-19 disease in India during March-September 2021 based on the Kermack-McKendrick model.